the-turing-way/the-turing-way/book/website/community-handbook/fireside-chat/fireside-chat-roles.md

 * Each speaker will give a 2-minute pitch covering their interests, experiences, concerns and insights related to the event's topic.
 * Session hosts will state the question and invite responses from 1-2 speakers (the questions can be agreed upon in advanced) - there might be follow-up question based on the response that we may not have discussed in advance
 * Hosts will make sure that all speakers have had the chance to speak (by responding to different questions) and express their thoughts or share resources from their work.
-* If time permits, we will take questions from the audience and speakers will be invited to address them.
-We will however invite attendees to use Zoom chat and Etherpad notes to share their thoughts.
+* If time permits, co-hosts will take questions from the audience and speakers will be invited to address them.
+They will also invite attendees to use Zoom chat and Etherpad notes to share their thoughts.
 * The session will conclude with a final 1-minute pitch as the take-home message by each speaker.